lillux/morphoscanner/README.md

 This is a dict that contains a dict for each sampled and analyzed frame, with the data computed during the analysis.

-### Complete functionality
+### Complete functionalities
-An in deep review of morphoscanner functionalities can be found in the [morphoscanner_tutorial.ipynb](https://github.com/lillux/morphoscanner/blob/main/Tutorials/morphoscanner_tutorial.ipynb).
+An in deep review of `morphoscanner` functionalities can be found in the [morphoscanner tutorial](https://github.com/lillux/morphoscanner/blob/main/Tutorials/1_morphoscanner_tutorial.ipynb).